Kirstenumali/langchain/README.md

 # LangChain
-According to LangChain, LangChain is a framework to build with LLMs by chaining interoperable components.
+According to **LangChain**, LangChain is a framework to build with LLMs by chaining interoperable components.
 LangGraph is the framework for building controllable agentic workflows.
 For example, ChatGPT or OpenAI was used.
 Overall, LangChain is used for LLM.

-According to Nallagoni Omkar, LangChain is a framework, and it's used to integrate with Large Language Models (LLM)
+According to **Nallagoni Omkar**, LangChain is a framework, and it's used to integrate with Large Language Models (LLM)

 1) ChatGPT - OpenAI + Microsoft
 2) GeminiAI - Google